jijojames18/browser-extensions-boilerplate/README.md

 ### Description

 Boilerplate project that can be used to bootstrap browser extensions.
 The project uses Webpack to build an extension and places the final build in the `dist` folder.
+The project supports service worker, content scripts and popup required for making browser extensions.
+Once the build is done, the extensions can be loaded directly into browser using the `dist` folder as the source.
+Webpack is configured to work in 'development' mode and will not minify/uglify the JavaScript code.

 ### Folder structure
 ```